vanderbilt-redcap/port_project_to_remote_redcap/README.md

 [^api_token_user]: Creating this API token for a user specifically created for API tasks is highly recommended to aid in identifying log traffic created by this module.

 [^em_module_logs_table_as_db]: A small number of modules use this table as a "database", as this table is not injected into the remote instance, you may see odd behavior in these modules after transfer.

+[^file_batching_naming]: If the entire table fits within your memory limit, there will be no `_{memory_batch}`; likewise, if a generated file is within the file size limit, `.{file_size_batch}` will be omitted.
+If a generated file is large enough, it may need to be split multiple times resulting in files ending in `.1.1.csv` `.1.2.csv`.
+If a query results in no rows being returned, that file will not be ported (e.g., if your project has no alerts, `redcap_alerts.csv` and `redcap_alerts_sent.csv` will not appear in the target project's file repository).